 - An excess of sitsosterol (or any sterol) in the blood is linked to increased risk for heart disease

 Under normal circumstances, sitosterol helps stop cholesterol absorption because it competes to get into the blood stream with cholesterol.
 4

 Whereas, the dietary cholesterol we absorb (which often isn’t much) makes its way into the blood stream and eventually back to the liver, under normal circumstances sitosterol and other phytosterols are only temporarily absorbed.
 When they get past the wall of the gut a process driven by two genes ABCG5 and ABCG8 kicks these sterols out of the gut wall where they are then excreted in stool.

-However, if you’re someone like me with some loss of function in the ABCG5/8 genes, you may be hyper absorbing both plant sterols and cholesterol.
+However, if you’re someone with loss of function in the ABCG5/8 genes, you may be hyper absorbing both plant sterols and cholesterol.

 When absorbed at high enough quantities, these phytosterols can be damaging to heart health.
-Of particular interest to me is this New England Journal of Medicine study which found that oxidized sterols bind preferentially to Lp(a), a particularly dangerous type of LDL particle, that apparently becomes further weaponized when phytosterols bind to it’s unique structure of proteins.
+Of particular interest from a nutrition standpoint is this New England Journal of Medicine study which found that oxidized sterols bind preferentially to Lp(a), a particularly dangerous type of LDL particle, that apparently becomes further weaponized when phytosterols bind to it’s unique structure of proteins.
 5

 Zetia side effects

 Again, according to the Mayo Clinic, these are the “more common” Zetia side effects:

 - muscle pain